American Enlightenment: Architecture, arts, and culture

 After 1780, the Federal style of American Architecture began to diverge from the Georgian style and became a uniquely American genre.
-In 1813, Ithiel Town designed the first Gothic style church in North America, Trinity Church on the Green in New Haven, Connecticut, predating the English Gothic revival by a decade.
+In 1813, Ithiel Town designed the first Gothic-style church in North America, Trinity Church on the Green in New Haven, Connecticut, predating the English Gothic revival by a decade.
 In the fields of literature, poetry, music, and drama some nascent artistic attempts were made, particularly in pre-war Philadelphia, but American (non-popular) culture in these fields was largely imitative of British culture for most of the period.

 Republicanism and liberalism

 American republicanism emphasized consent of the governed, riddance of the aristocracy, and resistance towards corruption.
 It represented the convergence of classical republicanism and English republicanism (of 17th century Commonwealth men and 18th century English Country Whigs).

-J. G. A. Pocock explains the intellectual sources in America:

-Since the 1960s, historians have debated the Enlightenment's role in the American Revolution.
-Before 1960 the consensus was that liberalism, especially that of John Locke, was paramount; republicanism was largely ignored.
-The new interpretations were pioneered by Pocock who argues in The Machiavellian Moment (1975) that, at least in the early 18th century, republican ideas were just as important as liberal ones.
-Pocock's view is now widely accepted.
-Bernard Bailyn and Gordon Wood pioneered the argument that the Founding Fathers were more influenced by republicanism than they were by liberalism.
-Isaac Kramnick, on the other hand, argues that Americans have always been highly individualistic and therefore Lockean.

 In the decades before the American Revolution (1776), the intellectual and political leaders of the colonies studied history intently, looking for guides or models for good (and bad) government.
 They especially followed the development of republican ideas in England.
 Pocock explains the intellectual sources in the United States:

 The commitment of most Americans to these republican values made inevitable the American Revolution, for Britain was increasingly seen as corrupt and hostile to republicanism, and a threat to the established liberties the Americans enjoyed.
 Leopold von Ranke, a leading German historian, in 1848 claims that American republicanism played a crucial role in the development of European liberalism: